ezalos/Virus_Faminus/README.md

 void bonus_function()
 {
 	whatever we want;
-	will be nice to connect to a server to say hello will be nice to change background image will be nice to print in terminal an ascii pic of a cute kitten }
+	will be nice to connect to a server to say hello;
+	will be nice to change background image;
+	will be nice to print in terminal an ascii pic of a cute kitten;
+}
 ```